tldr-pages/tldr/pages/linux/pacman-deptest.md

 `pacman --deptest --help`

-- List not installed packages:
+- Out of a list of packages, print which ones are not installed:

 `pacman --deptest {{package_name1}} {{package_name2}}`